Residence Hall Policies

-Deadbolts - Deadbolts are not to be used to prop open doors nor are they to be taped over at any time.
+Deadbolts and Locking Mechanisms - Deadbolts are not to be used to prop open doors nor are the locking mechanisms to be taped over at any time.
 Propping open doors is a serious safety issue and can lead to the damage or theft of possessions, as well as personal injury.
-Those found using their deadbolts to prop open their doors are subject to disciplinary action.
 You should keep your door locked at all times for your safety and security.

-Disorderly or Disruptive Behavior - Students are expected to cooperate and be civil with one another, with residence hall staff, and with other University officials.
+Disorderly or Disruptive Behavior - Students are expected to cooperate and be civil with one another, with residence hall staff, DPS officers, and other University staff in performance of their duties.
 A student shall not interfere with, annoy, disturb, or obstruct any other student or staff member of the University by means of noise, abusive language or any other nuisance.
-Students who verbally abuse or fail to cooperate with University officials (including all members of the residential hall staff acting in the performance of their duties) will face severe disciplinary action.
-Failure to cooperate with University officials include, but are not limited to, failure to comply with a reasonable request, fleeing the scene of an alleged policy violation, and refusing to give proper ID when requested.
+Students who verbally abuse or fail to cooperate with University staff (including all members of the residential hall staff and DPS officers acting in the performance of their duties) will face disciplinary action.
+Failure to cooperate with University staff include, but are not limited to, failure to comply with a reasonable request, fleeing the scene of an alleged policy violation, and refusing to give a valid ID when requested.

-Elevators - There are elevators in Benson, Carlin, Clerc, Ballard North, and Peet Halls, Denison House, and LLRH6.
+Elevators - There are elevators in all residence halls except Ballard West.
 All elevators in the residence halls require current student IDs to operate.
 Elevators are sensitive equipment, therefore holding the elevator, tampering with the alarm, misuse or defacing of the elevator, or entering the elevator shaft is not permitted.
 Because such objects tend to fall into the shaft, the posting of papers, advertisements, information, etc., in the elevators is also not permitted.
 Please follow the posted maximum occupancy guidelines to avoid the elevator breaking down.
 Elevators are not to be used in the event of a fire alarm.

 Fire Safety Policy - The following regulations are intended to prevent injuries to members of the University community and physical damage to its facilities.
-Because violating these regulations may result in danger to individuals and/or the community, the University will take disciplinary action on the first offense.
 Rooms will be inspected periodically to ensure compliance with University regulations.
 These regulations are:

 A. Access/exit - The room should be set up in a way that does not interfere with ease of access or exit of the room in case of emergency.
 Hallways should be clear and no objects or furniture should obstruct the path between the door and your bed.
 Ideally, the path should be equal to or larger than the width of a door frame.

 B. Cooking - Residents can use microwave ovens, air poppers, and coffee makers within their rooms.
 However, it would be impractical and dangerous to establish a full "kitchen."
 Items that have exposed heating elements or become very hot are dangerous.
-If such items are found in a student's room, the item will be confiscated and held, and will be subject to disciplinary action.
+If such items are found in a student's room, the item will be confiscated and held.
 The student will also be required to either send or take the item home.

 E. Electrical Equipment Overload - Please help prevent an overload of the electrical system by making sure that you do not have too much electrical equipment turned on at the same time.
 It is recommended that a quality power surge protector be used to protect your sensitive equipment.
-If you have any concerns or are not sure, please contact the Residence Life staff.
+If you have any concerns or are not sure, please contact your Coordinator of Residence Education.

-F. Fire Doors - Fire doors or any door with an automatic closing mechanism must not be propped open or disabled as doing so will undermine safety and security efforts by making the building accessible to anyone without an access card.
+F. Fire Doors - Fire doors or any door with an automatic closing mechanism must not be propped open or disabled as doing so will hasten the spread of fire.

 In the case of a fire alarm in LLRH6, closing kitchen fire walls should not be blocked by any object at any time.

 H. Fire Safety Equipment - Tampering with fire safety equipment, defined as alarms, detectors, sprinklers, strobe lights, pull stations, fire doors, and extinguishers, is prohibited at all times, and the individual responsible will be subject to administrative and/or criminal action.
-Anyone who pulls a false fire alarm at Gallaudet University will be suspended for a minimum of five (5) years, placed on persona non grata for the duration of the suspension, and fined $300.
 Pulling a false alarm is a crime and is punishable in the District of Columbia with a minimum of 10 days in jail and a $300 fine.
-Absolutely nothing may be placed on wiring, ceiling lights, or smoke detectors as doing so will compromise residence hall safety.
+Absolutely nothing may be placed on or cover any smoke detector and strobe lights as doing so will compromise residence hall safety.

-I. Flammable Liquids - No flammable or combustible liquids, such as gasoline, kerosene, charcoal, charcoal starter, turpentine, paint, or similar substances, may be stored in any housing unit.
-Any of these substances found in the residence halls will be confiscated and discarded, and a penalty may be assessed against occupants found responsible for violating this regulation.
+I. Flammable Liquids - No flammable or combustible liquids, such as gasoline, kerosene, charcoal, charcoal starter, turpentine, paint, or similar substances, may be stored in any residence hall.
+Any of these substances found in any residence halls will be confiscated and discarded properly.

 K. Holiday Decorations - Flammable holiday decorations, such as live Christmas trees (cut or balled) or live wreaths, are not permitted in residence halls except as expressly permitted by the Director of Residence Life and Housing.
 Artificial trees should be labeled as constructed of noncombustible materials.
 Decorative lights and extension cords must be "UL listed" and in good condition.
 Snow spray for windows is not permitted because it is often difficult to remove.

-M. Open Flames - For obvious reasons, open flames, including kerosene lamps, stoves, candles, incense, burning cigarettes, or similar items, are not permitted in any housing unit.
+M. Open Flames - Candles, incense, smoking, kerosene lamps, butane torches, and other sources of open flames are not allowed in any residence halls.
 These items are subject to confiscation upon discovery.
 Candles with unburned wicks can be displayed for decorative purposes.